The German Shepherd temperament is generally intelligent, protective and energetic.

-In this article you’ll find out everything you need to know about the German Shepherd temperament!
+In this article you’ll find out all you need to know about the German Shepherd temperament!
 But first a short introduction about the breed itself.

-The German Shepherd is a breed that originated in Germany.
-Believe it or not, their name was changed soon before World War II.
+The German Shepherd originated in Germany.
+Their name was changed soon before World War II.
 Before the war, this breed was commonly called the Alsatian in Great Britain and parts of Europe.

 There are still parts of Europe that still refer to the German Shepherd as the Alsatian.
-However, most of the world has converted to calling it the modern German Shepherd name.
+However, most of the world calls it the modern German Shepherd name.

 The life expectancy of the German Shepherd is around nine to thirteen years.

-The males grow up to be around twenty-four inches tall at the shoulder, and the females are bit shorter standing at twenty-two inches tall at the shoulders.
+Males grow to around twenty-four inches tall at the shoulder.
+But females are bit shorter, standing at twenty-two inches tall at the shoulders.

-As for weight, the males weigh around eighty pounds, and the females weigh around sixty pounds.
+As for weight, males weigh around eighty pounds, and females weigh around sixty pounds.

 For more information about this breed and their temperament, read below!